ppy/osu-wiki/wiki/BBCode/en.md

 - Dedicated button: _none_
 - Notes:
-  - This only works in the beatmaps fourm!
+  - This only works in the beatmaps forum!
   - This only appears after postingm not in preview.
   - You must type the syntax yourself.
 - Syntax: